Popeye4242/Popeyes-Roles-Mod/README.md

 The Engineer is a role for the crewmate team.
 The objective is to fix sabotages and observe the game by using the vents.
 If an engineer is in a vent he cannot be killed.
 The engineer can fix one sabotage per entire game.

 ### Shape Shifter
 The Shape Shifter is a role for the impostor team.
-The objective is to steal the shape of other players and thereby blaming another player.
+The objective is to steal the shape of other players.
+The Shape Shifter cannot use vents.

 ### Jester
 The Jester is a neutral role.
 The objective is to get voted out of the ship.
 The jester loses if he fails to get voted.